-So, once you now what are the proprieties of divergence in other coordinate systems, you can use this form and write down the equation of continuity in other coordinate systems.
-While you cannot use this form in other coordinate system that is only valid for cartesian coordinate system.
-So, having said that we proceeded further to use this continuity equation to simplify it for an incompressible fluid.
+So you, once you know what are the properties of divergence in other coordinate systems, you can use this form and write down the equation of continuity in other coordinate systems.
+While you cannot use this form in other coordinate systems that are only valid for cartesian coordinate systems.
+So, I being said that we proceeded further to use this continuity equation to simplify it for an incompressible fluid.
 Before I do that, I can write this equation as d rho dt plus v dot del rho plus rho del dot v is zero.
-If we expand this term, you get two terms by using differentiation by parts.
-Now, this expression combined together is the substantial derivative of density plus rho from this term del dot v is zero is this.
+If you expand this, term you get two terms by using differentiation by parts.
+Now, this expression combined together is the substantial derivative of density plus rho from this term del dot v is zero, this term is this.
+The substantial derivative of any quantity is the rate of change of that quantity with time, as you follow a given fluid particle.
+Whereas, this term is simply the rate of change evaluated at a fixed point in space.
+Now for an incompressible fluid, d rho dt is zero.
+Suppose, you follow a given fluid parcel, it is density will not change with time for an incompressible fluid.